Howard Zinn: Academic career

 Zinn was professor of history at Spelman College in Atlanta from 1956 to 1963, and visiting professor at both the University of Paris and University of Bologna.
 At the end of the academic year in 1963, Zinn was fired from Spelman for insubordination.
-His dismissal came from Dr. Albert Manley, the first African-American president of that college, who felt Zinn was radicalizing Spelman students.
+His dismissal came from Albert Manley, the first African-American president of that college, who felt Zinn was radicalizing Spelman students.

 In 1964, he accepted a position at Boston University (BU), after writing two books and participating in the Civil Rights Movement in the South.
 His classes in civil liberties were among the most popular at the university with as many as 400 students subscribing each semester to the non-required class.
 A professor of political science, he taught at BU for 24 years and retired in 1988 at age 66.

 "He had a deep sense of fairness and justice for the underdog.
 But he always kept his sense of humor.
 He was a happy warrior," said Caryl Rivers, journalism professor at BU.
 Rivers and Zinn were among a group of faculty members who in 1979 defended the right of the school's clerical workers to strike and were threatened with dismissal after refusing to cross a picket line.

 Zinn came to believe that the point of view expressed in traditional history books was often limited.
 Biographer Martin Duberman noted that when he was asked directly if he was a Marxist, Zinn replied, "Yes, I'm something of a Marxist."
 He especially was influenced by the liberating vision of the young Marx in overcoming alienation, and disliked what he perceived to be Marx's later dogmatism.
 In later life he moved more toward anarchism.